axelriet/LwMQ.net/docs/api/hashing.rst

     // or zero termination but simply skip any leading
     // opening brace, then perform a case-insensitive
     // comparison on the 36 characters that follow without
-    // much regards for the characters themselves.
+    // much regards for anything other than equality.
     //

     LMQAPI_(BOOL)